bridgetegan/hashicorp-activity3/performance-based-scenario.md

 ---
 title: "Sample Scenario"
 ---
+### Your Environment

 There is a single HashiCorp Vault cluster provisioned at the following IP address:

- ### `scenario-cluster-vault`:
+ `scenario-cluster-vault`:
-- Vault Address: 127.0.0.1:8200
+* Vault Address: 127.0.0.1:8200
-- Vault Token: s.f7Ea3C3ojOYE0GRLzmhSG
+* Vault Token: s.f7Ea3C3ojOYE0GRLzmhSG

-The AppRole auth method has been enabled on the approle/ path.
+The AppRole auth method has been enabled on the `approle/` path.
 A role has been created and has the following properties:

-- Role Name: appy7
+* Role Name: appy7
-- Vault policy: policy7
+* Vault policy: policy7
-- Roll ID: xxxxxxxx-xxxxxxxx-xxxxxxxx-xxxxxxxxxxx
+* Roll ID: xxxxxxxx-xxxxxxxx-xxxxxxxx-xxxxxxxxxxx

-Additionally, there is an application server which requires the use of the Vault Agent to retrieve and manage a Vault token to be stored in a local file.
-The Vault binary is already in the $PATH.
-The application server is called `scenario-node-appserver`.

-### Application Server:
+Additionally, there is an application server:
+`scenario-node-appserver`

-- Server Address: <IP_Address>
+* Server Address: <IP_Address>
-- Vault agent Config File: /etc/vault/agent7.hcl
+* Vault agent Config File: /etc/vault/agent7.hcl
-- Sink Location: /etc/vault/token.json
+* Sink Location: /etc/vault/token.json
+* The Vault binary is already in the $PATH.

+### Instructions
-Bucky is going to need to Securely configure Vault Agent Auto-Auth and Token Sink.
-Bucky has an application that needs to retrieve credentials from Vault, even though the application was not architected to interact directly with Vault.
-Bucky uses the Vault Agent to retrieve a Vault token and keep it renewed automatically.
-Using the information provided above, configure the application server to use the Vault Agent to retrieve a Vault Token.
-The Vault Agent should use approle for authentication, therefore a SecretID needs to be generated in Vault.
-When retrieving the token from vault, the resulting token should be protected using response wrapping on the Auth method.
-Write the token to the token.json file path.
-Important Note: you can validate the configuration by viewing the contents of the sink.
+You have an application that needs to retrieve credentials from Vault, but the application was not architected to interact directly with Vault.
+You use the Vault Agent to retrieve a Vault token and keep it automatically renewed.
+You need to securely configure Vault Agent Auto-Auth and token sink.

+* Using the information provided above, configure the application server to use the Vault Agent to retrieve a Vault Token.
+* The Vault Agent should use AppRole for authentication, so a SecretID needs to be generated in Vault.
+* The resulting token from Vault should be protected using response wrapping on the auth method.
+* Write the token to the `token.json` file path.

+### Important Notes
+You can validate the configuration by viewing the contents of the sink.
 If a token does not exist, the configuration is not correct.